raushan8544/Raushan/README.md

 # Raushan
-This is my first code on GitHub
+This is my first to the code on GitHub(Git)